 Use alpha speech to communicate that bedtime hasn’t been working well lately and you’re going to change some things around.

 We said something like: “Hey kids, there’s been a lot of craziness at bedtime lately.
 Lots of missing reading lights & coming out of bed for drinks and crying over toothpaste spitting.
 We end up frustrated or losing our temper and you often end up crying or losing privileges.
 So we made a new chart to help everyone stay focused on their own responsibilities at bedtime.
-That way, you’ll have plenty of time to find your lights & water before bed and we’ll have our time together after you go to bed.”
+That way, you’ll have plenty of time to find your lights & water before bed and we’ll have our time together after you go to bed.
+This will help everyone get a better night’s sleep in your own bed.”

 5. Set Expectations & Attitudes